rewtd/www-project-cornucopia/tab_play.md

 See Márk Vinkovits leading a threat modelling [talk and group session](https://www.youtube.com/watch?v=9dVDqeO6y3A) playing Cornucopia in the OWASP track @hacktivityconf 1510.

+Watch Grant Ongers lead the RBI team in a very professionally created 15min video session [demonstrating the game](https://youtu.be/BZVoQurTEMc), designed to help development teams get to grips with Cornucopia and threat modelling in general.

 ### Alternative game rules